CalculatedContent/WeightWatcher/README.md

 ### Types of Capacity Metrics:
-There are 2 metrics availabe.
-The average **log Norm**, which is much faster but less accurate.
+There are 2 general types metrics availabe.
-The average **weighted alpha** is more accurate but much slower because it needs to both compute the SVD of the layer weight matrices, and thenaa fit the singluar/eigenvalues to a power law.

-- log Norm (default, fast, less accurate)
-- weighted alpaha (slow, more accurate)
+- alpha (the average power law exponent)
+- weighted alpha / log_alpha-Norm (scale adjusted alpha metrics)

+The average **alpha**  can be used to compare one or more DNN models with different hyperparemeter settings, but of the same depth.
+The average **weighted alpha** is suitable for DNNs of differing depths.

 Here is an example of the **Weighted Alpha** capacity metric for all the current pretrained VGG models.
 ![alt text](https://github.com/CalculatedContent/PredictingTestAccuracies/blob/master/img/vgg-w_alphas.png)